"Prayer clears the mist and brings back peace to the soul." Rumi

 The Dome of the Rock is situated in the Al Aqsa complex in Jerusalem, the third holiest site in Islam.
 It is one of the earliest surviving buildings from the Islamic world, and one of very few places that are sacred for Muslims, Christians and Jews.
 There is a large rock in the centre from where it is believed that the Prophet Muhammad (PBUH) ascended to Heaven on his night journey.

-Also known as the FANAR, this Islamic Cultural Center has a spiral tower, which resembles a wedding cake.
+Also known as the FANAR, this Islamic Cultural Center in Doha has a spiral tower, which resembles a wedding cake.
 The mosque’s design resembles that of the Great Mosque in Samarra, Iraq.
 The center is open to all visitors who want to learn about the Islamic faith in a relaxed environment.

 The King Fahd Islamic Cultural Center is a Mosque and center for Islamic culture located in the Palermo neighbourhood of Buenos Aires, Argentina.
 It is the largest Mosque in Latin America and encompasses prayer halls and schools.
 Although it was completed in 1996, the mosque was officially opened by members of the Saudi royal family in 2000.